SPECIAL THANKS TO OUR PARTNERS

 Watch the latest episode of the Golden Era.

-Partnering with Schaeffler Group and Hengst Automotive, FCP Euro decided to take this classic but mundane German sedan and recreate one of the most iconic racing homologation models, the Mercedes-Benz 190E Evolution II, with modern AMG hardware.
+Partnering with Schaeffler Group and Hengst Automotive, FCP Euro decided to take this classic but mundane German sedan and recreate one of the most iconic racing homologation models, the Mercedes-Benz 190E Evolution II.
+Sporting entirely modernized AMG hardware, the "190E 2.0-16" channels a host of parts from several modern chassis (both Mercedes and other makes) to creaute the Ultimate Evolution of the 190E.
 Externally it may be all 80s, but under the skin, it features the 2.0L turbocharged and direct-injected M133 heart, one of the highest output-per-liter production engines of all time.
 Rotiform wheels, MoTeC electronics, and many other modern appointments make this the perfect retro-modern reinvention of DTM’s Golden Era.